-In 1952 construction began on the original white marble building that was to house the Sterling and Francine Clark Art Institute.
-After a lengthy search process, Sterling Clark chose Daniel Perry as architect.
-Clark himself became highly involved in the Institute’s creation, even living in a small apartment in the back galleries of the museum when he and Francine arrived for stays in Williamstown.
-His desire for domestic gallery spaces is clearly manifest in the ultimate design, which includes small and intimate galleries with many large windows that provide views of the nearby pond and pastures.
+In 1952, construction began on a white marble building to house the Sterling and Francine Clark Art Institute.
+Sterling Clark chose Daniel Perry as the architect; Clark himself was highly involved in the building's creation, living in a small apartment in the back galleries of the museum when he and Francine arrived for stays in Williamstown.
+His desire for domestically scaled gallery spaces was manifested in the design, including intimate galleries with large windows providing views of the nearby pond and pastures.

-In 1955 the Sterling and Francine Clark Art Institute opened its doors under the guidance of its first director, former silver dealer Peter Guille.
-There were only two galleries on view, and the majority of the works were not displayed.
-The Clark slowly unveiled its treasures during several exhibitions in the coming years.
-However, from the beginning the Clark received critical acclaim.
-It was heralded in the Berkshire Evening Eagle as “a mecca of the art world” and celebrated as a “cultural asset” for Berkshire County as well as a resource for the Williams College community.
-The Boston Sunday Globe also praised its incredibly modern and innovative lighting and climate control systems.
-Even with such high praise and expectations none could have imagined what the Institute would become in the next half-century.
+In 1955, the Sterling and Francine Clark Art Institute opened its doors under the guidance of its first director, Peter Guille.
+Only two galleries were on view and a majority of the collection was not displayed.
+Over the next few years, the Clark slowly unveiled its treasures in several exhibitions.
+From the beginning, the Clark received critical acclaim, heralded in the Berkshire Evening Eagle as “a mecca of the art world” and celebrated as a “cultural asset” for Berkshire County and the Williams College community.
+The Boston Sunday Globe praised its modern innovative lighting and climate control systems.
+Even with such high praise and expectations, none could have imagined what the Institute would become in the next half-century.

-Offices and restrooms were reconfigured into gallery spaces, allowing the entire first floor of the Museum Building to be dedicated to art.
-Selldorf worked closely with the Clark’s curatorial team on the selection of wall colors and finishes for the reinstalled galleries and created elegant new casework and vitrines for the decorative arts collection, along with custom-designed furniture.
-In keeping with Sterling Clark’s tastes when he oversaw construction of the original building, side windows and skylights still bathe the artwork in natural light and also offer visitors pastoral views of the surrounding landscape.
-New environmental systems and lighting work together to bring the building to the highest museum standards.
+Selldorf worked closely with the Clark’s curatorial team on the selection of wall colors and finishes for the reinstalled galleries and designed new cabinets and furniture throughout the building.
+New environmental systems and lighting were installed bringing the building to state of the art museum standards.
+In keeping with Sterling Clark’s tastes, windows and skylights still bathe the artwork in natural light and offer visitors pastoral views of the surrounding landscape.